Here's every device currently eligible for the Android 13 Beta

 ZTE

-As of May 12, the Android 13 beta is now available for over 20 devices from 12 manufacturers after many confirmed that they would offer early previews ahead of I/O 202.
+As of May 12, the Android 13 beta is now available for over 21 devices from 12 manufacturers after many confirmed that they would offer early previews ahead of I/O 202.
+It’s worth noting that some devices eligible for the Android 13 beta such as the Oppo Find N, but only to those in China with developer accounts.
+This is a limitation as the device is only officially available in China despite units being made available to some media and influencers.
 You can follow our guide to learn how to install the Android 13 Beta on your eligible device here.

 More on Android 13: